-- 4.1 As an integral part of the 2016/17 Financial Planning process initial impact analyses on all proposals brought forward to members have been undertaken in order to inform the Corporate Management Team and Members' planning and decision-making.
-This ensures that any potential equalities impact formed part of the evaluation criteria when considering savings proposals alongside financial benefit, potential impact on performance and outcomes, deliverability and the views of stakeholders through the budget process. - 4.2 For each Financial Planning proposal a relevant officer within each department undertook an initial evaluation of equality impact, considering the following factors: - Whether the proposal has any relevance to the duties of the Council under the Equality Act 2010 (in terms of eliminating discrimination, victimisation and harassment, promoting equal opportunities and fostering good relations)
+- 4.1 As an integral part of the 2017/18 Financial Planning process initial impact analyses on all proposals brought forward to members have been undertaken in order to inform the Corporate Management Team and Members' planning and decision-making.
+This ensures that any potential equalities impact formed part of the evaluation criteria when considering budget proposals alongside financial benefit, potential impact on performance and outcomes, deliverability and the views of stakeholders through the budget process. - 4.2 For each Financial Planning proposal a relevant officer within each department undertook an initial evaluation of equality impact, considering the following factors: - Whether the proposal has any relevance to the duties of the Council under the Equality Act 2010 (in terms of eliminating discrimination,

-- Which groups of people may be positively or negatively impacted should the proposal be adopted - Where a possible negative impact is identified, what this impact, in summary terms may be and how it may be mitigated against. - 4.3 In terms of relevance to the duties of the Council under the Equality Act 2010, 72 Initial Impact Assessments have recognised that the proposal they cover does have some relevance and in some cases, across all 3 public sector duties detailed in 4.2 above.
-The initial assessment has indicated that 64 of the 72 assessments have relevance to one or more of the groups of people who may be positively or negatively impacted should the proposal be adopted.
+- victimisation and harassment, promoting equal opportunities and fostering good relations); - Which groups of people may be positively or negatively impacted should the proposal be adopted; - Where a possible negative impact is identified, what this impact, in summary terms may be and how it may be mitigated against. - 4.3 In terms of relevance to the duties of the Council under the Equality Act 2010, the initial assessment has indicated that 45 of the 64 assessments have relevance to one or more of the groups of people who may be positively or negatively impacted should the proposal be adopted.
 The outcomes of these assessments are summarised in Appendix 1.